|

 you are not losing which results in perceptions

-of comfort.
 Some people compare the warmth from

 the sun to the warmth of a heated floor but the

-sun and floor operate a two completely different
+sun and floor operate at

 electromagnetic wave lengths.
 Both provide